cyberbotics/webots/docs/reference/distancesensor.md

 %end

-In order for an transparent object to be ignored by the "laser" or "infra-red" distance sensors, its bounding box object must also have the transparency set to 1.0.
+A transparent object is not perceived by "laser" and "infra-red" distance sensors if its bounding object has transparency set to 1.0.

 ### Infra-Red Sensors